cyberphor/Soap/Docs/Functions.md

-# Functions
+## Functions
-The "as of" date of the information below is 26 MAR 22.
+The "soap" PowerShell module includes the functions listed below (as of 26 MAR 22).
 - [x] Block-TrafficToIpAddress
 - [x] ConvertFrom-Base64
 - [x] ConvertFrom-CsvToMarkdownTable